SlimeKnights/slimeknights.github.io/docs/index.md

 The following pages cover pages on general JSON formats, which may be used in data packs, resource packs, or thing packs:

 * [**Basic Types**](json/basic-types): Common types of fields that occur in various JSON formats.
+* [**Resource Locations**](json/resource-location): Covers the common resource location format, along with how to use it to locate and modify resources in resource packs and data packs.
 * [**Conditions**](json/conditions): Format for JSON condition types added by SlimeKnights mods.
 * [**Ingredients**](json/ingredients): JSON object representing the input to a recipe, which is able to list all matching entries.
 * [**Predicates**](json/predicates): JSON object representing a condition on a part of a JSON component.
 Unlike ingredients, predicates do not display all matching entries.